Asalha Puja Day & Buddhist Lent Day in Thailand

 Buddhist Holidays Thailand 2022

-There are many; however, the most important Buddhist holidays are Makha Bucha Day, Visakha Bucha Day, and Asahna Bucha Day.
+However, the most important Buddhist holidays are Makha Bucha Day, Visakha Bucha Day, and Asahna Bucha Day.
 All three are specified as public holidays in Thailand.

 Alcohol Sales on Thai Buddhist Holidays